zoosky/arewewebyet/index.md

 ## Can I replace my Rails/Django/Flask already?

 **Well, probably not yet**.
-While the basics are there, many of handy utility libs that make working with many popular frameworks so quick and easy are still missing. **If your service primarily provides an API** to be consumed by  other computers, requires little external services and you are happy with writing most SQL yourself, then **Yes, You Can!** Otherwise, we would not recommend it just yet.
+While the basics are there, many of the handy utility libs that make working with many popular frameworks so quick and easy are still missing. **If your service primarily provides an API** to be consumed by  other computers, requires little external services and you are happy with writing most SQL yourself, then **Yes, You Can!** Otherwise, we would not recommend it just yet.

 ### What should I replace it with?